ashira104/Lusternia-Packages/README.md

  - Bix Echoes
    - Install only, no activation needed.
    - Will echo the exits on all orgbixes, torus, cubix, and prism
+ - Celest Power Quest*
+   - CPHELP for a pop-up with commands.
+   - Will assist with the power quest for Celest.
  - Continuum Polyhedron Feeder*
    - COHELP for a pop-up with commands.
    - Will assist with feeding crystals to the polyhedrons on Continuum.